cohesity/cohesity-poshbot/cohesity-module-for-poshbot/PoshBot.Cohesity/public/README.md

 }
   ```
 # Configuration in Config json
-In Cluster-Config.json file simple enter the clusters you want to monitor in this format:
+In Cluster-Config.json file simply enter the clusters you want to monitor in this format:
 ```
 {
         "Cluster-ip" : [